Geometric invariants of $5/2$-cuspidal edges: Invariants of -cuspidal edges

-where $\zeta^i f$ stands for the $i$ times directional derivative of $f$ by a vector field $\zeta$.
+where $\zeta^i f$ stands for the $i$'th order directional derivative of $f$ by a vector field $\zeta$.
 The invariant $\kappa_c$ measures a kind of ``wideness'' of the singularity.
 Furthermore, it is shown that $\kappa_\Pi=\kappa_c\kappa_\nu$ is an intrinsic invariant.
-See Section \ref{sec:intrinsic} for the definition of the intrinsity and the extrinsity of invariants.
-See \cite{MSUY} for detail.
-One can easily see that $\kappa_c(0)\ne0$ if and only if $f$ at $0$ is a front.
-It is known that for two cuspidal edges, if $\kappa_s,\kappa_s',\kappa_\nu,\kappa_\nu',\kappa_c,\kappa_t$ of them are coincide at $0$, then 3-jets at $0$ of them can be coincided for a coordinate system (\cite[Theorem 6.1]{MS}), where ${}'=d/dt$.
-In \cite{intcr, HHNSUY}, intrinsities and extrinsities of these invariants are investigated.
-See \cite{ot,fukui,ist} for another approach to investigate cuspidal edges, and \cite{teramoto} for other applications of the above invariants (see also \cite{teramoto2}).
+See Section \ref{sec:intrinsic} for the definition of the intrinsicity and the extrinsicity of invariants.
+See \cite{MSUY} for details.
+One can easily see that $\kappa_c(0)\ne0$ if and only if $f$ is a front at $0$.
+It is known that for two cuspidal edges $f$ and $g$, if their invariants $\kappa_s,\kappa_s',\kappa_\nu,\kappa_\nu',\kappa_c,\kappa_t$ coincide at $0$, then {there exists a coordinate system such that 3-jets $j^3f$ and $j^3g$ coincide at $0$} (\cite[Theorem 6.1]{MS}), where ${}'=d/dt$ {and $t$ is an arclength parameter}.
+In \cite{intcr, HHNSUY}, intrinsicities and extrinsicities of these invariants are investigated.
+See \cite{ot,fukui,ist} for another approach to investigating cuspidal edges, and \cite{teramoto} for other applications of the above invariants (see also \cite{teramoto2}).